30 January 2019

 How to use digital sewing patterns

 If you’re new to digital PDF sewing patterns, this post will guide you through the simple steps to turn the file on your computer into a full-size paper pattern.
-Whether you're up for tackling printing & assembly at home, or would rather leave it to the professionals - we've got you covered and will have you stitching up a storm in no time at all - wahoo!
+Whether you're up for tackling printing and assembly at home, or would rather leave it to the professionals, we've got you covered.
+You'll be stitching up a storm in no time!

 While assembling a digital pattern does add an extra step to your sewing project, there are soooo many benefits to using them, including:

-• They’re cheaper to buy than hard copy patterns
+• They’re cheaper to buy than paper copy patterns

 • If you accidentally cut the wrong size or spill your tea all over it, you can reprint the file